Noor1290/Video_Rental_System/README.md

 - Once the time limit has passed, the video will be marked as **expired** and displayed in **light blue**.
 ---

+### Testing
+- In order to run the testing part, the user needs to make sure that the testing is loaded into the program
+- If the testing is loaded, right click on the solution then press ***Run Tests***